thingsboard/thingsboard-gateway/docs/installation/tb-gateway.rst

 Running ThingsBoard Gateway
 ---------------------------
 #. :code:`cd ~` - Move to the home directory of the gateway
 #.
-Follow the steps laid out in the `ThingsBoard Gateway Source Installation Instructions <https://thingsboard.io/docs/iot-gateway/install/source-installation/>`_
+Follow the steps laid out in the `ThingsBoard Gateway Source Installation Instructions <https://thingsboard.io/docs/iot-gateway/install/source-installation/>`_.
+Make sure to note the below special instructions in place of those found on ThingsBoard:

    * Step 2 - Instead perform :code:`git clone --single-branch --branch thingsboard-master git@github.com:drexelwireless/thingsboard-gateway.git`
    * Step 4 - Be sure to use :code:`sudo python3 setup.py install` instead